slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*

 <!--
+Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value' is a surprising result.

+> *'I can’t understand why people are frightened of new ideas.
+I’m frightened of the old ones.' -- John Cage*
+> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*

 #CONFORT AND RISK, ON CHANGE

 Divergence